Clive Barker

 How Long Is It Going To Take To Write All Five Abarat Books?

 Whew, that's a tough one...
-Each one takes about a year to write and then it's a case of where the Abarat books come in the list of all Clive's projects.
-He's stopped writing a big adult book in order to write Book 3 and he's told us that he's likely to roll straight into writing Abarat 4 as soon as number 3 is done.
-That probably means publication dates in 2009 and 2010 on those two (probably!), but as he's told Kidscreen and us, there's no definite timing on Book 5 and there's that adult book still to go back to...
+Each one takes about a year to write but it's also a case of where the Abarat books come in the list of all Clive's other projects.
+He stopped writing a big adult novel in order to write Book 3 and he's now rolled straight into writing Abarat 4.
+But he's also been writing a collection of short stories for adults too, meaning there's no definite timing on Books 4 and 5 and there's that adult book still to go back to, as well as other artwork...

 "I think my best job is to be the imaginer here and to simply continue to enrich this world.
 It took C. S. Lewis about 10 years to get through the seven books of the Narnia series.
 And of course, Baum was writing the Oz books almost until he died.
 I pretty much think I'm going to be in Abarat, in some form or another, for a very long time - and that's where I want to be."